 Can I open a joint Lisa with my partner?

 No. However, two partners can each use their own Lisas to buy a house together, meaning you can potentially double the Government contribution towards that first shared home.

 What if I already have a Help to Buy Isa?

 If you’re already paying into a HTB ISA but feel like a Lisa will work better for you there’s good news; you can transfer your current savings into a Lisa in 2017.
 Alternatively, you can continue saving into both – but you’ll only be able to use the bonus from one to buy a house.

 HTB Isa or Lisa?

-If you’re looking to buy a house you can invest £4,000 a yer into your Lisa, whereas you can only add £2,400 into a Help to Buy Isa.
+If you’re looking to buy a house you can invest £4,000 a year into your Lisa, whereas you can only add £2,400 into a Help to Buy Isa.

 What does a young saver think?

-Digital marketing manager Drew Middleton, 23, has been saving towards his first home for seven years and is hopeful the Lisa will help speed up his journey to becoming a home-owner.
+Digital Marketing Manager, Drew Middleton, has been saving towards his first home for seven years and is hopeful the Lisa will help speed up his journey to becoming a home-owner.
 He says:

 “Being an ex-student returning to live at your family home in a Greater London borough, then diving head-first into the world of city work is tough when you’re a single man with an independent personality.